Mays-M/RobotFrameWork/README.md

 If you live in Finland, this tool is especially useful as many finnish companies use it.

+### Keywords

+- Keywords are like functions that you execute to accomplish various tests.
+- Keywords can be reused and composed, which means that you create keywords by calling other keywords

+  #### Library keywords

+- Library keywords are the lowest level building blocks of creating user keywords and using them in test cases.
+- Libraries are normally imported in the Settings section but can also be imported in the Test Cases section using the Import Library keyword from the BuiltIn Library

 ### Defining variables

 - Variables, as keywords, are case-insensitive, and spaces and underscores are ignored.